Edmonton: Religion

 Edmonton is home to members of a number of world religions.
 According to the 2021 Census, 44.6 percent of metropolitan Edmonton residents identify as Christian.
 Significant religious minorities include Muslims (8.3 percent), Sikhs (4.1 percent), Buddhists (1.5 percent), Hindus (3.4 percent), Jewish people (0.4 percent), and practitioners of traditional Aboriginal spirituality (0.2 percent).
 Those belonging to smaller religions account for 1.1 percent, while 36.4 percent profess no religious affiliation.

 Within Christianity, major denominations include the Roman Catholic Church (44.4 percent of self-identified Christians) and the United Church (10.5 percent).
 Edmonton is home to four major cathedrals, with St. Joseph's Basilica seating the Roman Catholic Archdiocese of Edmonton, All Saints' Cathedral seating the Anglican Diocese of Edmonton, St. Josaphat Cathedral seating the Ukrainian Catholic Eparchy of Edmonton, and St. John Cathedral seating the Ukrainian Orthodox Eparchy of Western Canada.
 Additionally, members of the Church of Jesus Christ of Latter-day Saints are served by the Edmonton Alberta Temple.
+Edmonton also hosts a Maronite Catholic church.

 In the 1930s, the local Muslim community began organizing to build a mosque.
 A local Muslim woman, Hilwie Hamdon, met with the mayor to acquire the land, and campaigned to raise $5,000 for the building.
 In 1938, Abdullah Yusuf Ali was present at the opening of the new Al-Rashid Mosque, which became the first mosque established in Canada and the third in North America.
 In the 1980s, Muslim students at the University of Alberta found it difficult to rent prayer rooms large enough to accommodate the local population, and opened the Muslim Community of Edmonton as a mosque and outreach centre in 1992.
 From these beginnings, Muslims now form the city's largest religious minority, with 83,015 members (2021) representing over 62 ethnic backgrounds at over 20 Edmonton-area mosques (2019).

 Edmonton's Jewish community is represented by the Jewish Federation of Edmonton, operating the historic Edmonton Jewish Cemetery, purchased in 1907.
 The city contains six synagogues.
 The oldest, Beth Israel, was established in 1912 and served as home of Canada's first Jewish day school.
 Other Abrahamic religions active in Edmonton include the Baháʼí Faith, operating a Baháʼí Centre in Norwood, and Druze, with its Canadian Druze Centre located in the Northwest Industrial District.

-Edmonton also hosts a Maronite Catholic church, on 76 Avenue/98 Street, with services in English on Saturdays and Arabic on Sundays.
-The Hindu Community in Edmonton is served by the Hindu Society of Alberta (North Indian Temple) and the Maha Ganapathy Society of Alberta (South Indian Temple).
+The Hindu community of Edmonton is served by the Hindu Society of Alberta (North Indian Temple), the Maha Ganapathy Society of Alberta (South Indian - Sri Lankan Tamil Temple), Bhartiya Cultural Society Of Alberta and Sri Sri Radha Govindaji Mandir (Iskcon Edmonton).
 The Sikh community in Edmonton is served by four gurdwaras.
 Edmonton is also home to two of Alberta's five Unitarian Universalist congregations – the Unitarian Church of Edmonton and the Westwood Unitarian Congregation; the other three are located in Calgary, Lethbridge, and Red Deer.